Abigail Scott

 kayak crappie

 When he wants to paddle, he uses the Predator 13, which is 13 feet 2 inches long and 33 1/2 inches wide.
 To maximize his fishing time, Jack advises organizing and accessing gear efficiently.
-He brings multiple rods with different lures and uses rod holders, such as the Scotty rocket launcher, to have quick access to his rods.
+He brings multiple rods with different lures and uses rod holders, such as the Scotty rocket launcher, to quickly access his rods.Â

 He also has a crate with a 3-rod holder mounted to it, where he stores plastic tackle boxes filled with his favorite lures.
-For fishfinding, Jack uses a Sonarphone from Vexilar Inc. This full color mobile sonar unit transmits the sonar signal to an iOS or Android smartphone or tablet via WiFi.
+For fishfinding, Jack uses a Sonarphone from Vexilar Inc. This full-color mobile sonar unit transmits the sonar signal to an iOS or Android smartphone or tablet via WiFi.
 He uses the Vexilar SP200 T-Box and an iPad to view the sonar information.
-Jack likes the Sonarphone T-Pod because it is affordable, portable, and can be shared with others using the app on their smartphone or tablet.
+Jack likes the Sonarphone T-Pod because it is affordable, portable, and can be shared with others using the app on their smartphone or tablet.Â

 In addition to fishing gear, Jack also brings tools such as pliers, a camera, a measuring tape, and a stringer or cooler if he plans to keep his catch for dinner.

 A jig with a trailer is one of the most effective among the many types of lures you can use.
 It is possible to cast to the brush pile and let the lure sink to the fish's level before retrieving.
-Another option is to jig the lure vertically, it involves dropping it over the side of your kayak and bouncing or wriggling it to entice a strike.
+Another option is to jig the lure vertically; it involves dropping it over the side of your kayak and bouncing or wriggling it to entice a strike.

 When choosing your jig trailer can be overwhelming.
 Pick the light natural color with a straight tail first, then the curly tail if you're unsure what to get.
 Choose a darker color in the same patterns after that.
 When you first start, you should only use these, and then as you become more adept, you can branch out to other colors and sizes.